lyp-packages/index/README.md

 2. The git url could be a github repository id (i.e. <code>userid/mypackage</code>), a partially-qualified URL (i.e. <code>acme.com/myrepo.git</code>), or a fully-qualified URL (i.e. <code>https://github.com/blah/blah.git</code>)
 2. The package should include a <code>package.ly</code> file in its root directory.
 This is the entry point for the package.
 3. Additional <code>.ly</code> files can be included using relative <code>\include</code>s.
+4. The package should have a README and include a license, either as part of the code, in the README, or in a separate file.
-4. Transitive dependencies are defined as usual using <code>\require</code>.
+5. Transitive dependencies are defined as usual using <code>\require</code>.
-5. The package repository should be versioned using git tags.
+6. The package repository should be versioned using git tags.
 Version tags can be optionally prefixed with <code>v</code> (for example <code>v0.2</code>).
-6. Including the package in the index is optional.
+7. Including the package in the index is optional.
 It allows users to install your package using a short unique name, but your package could always be installed using its publically-accessible git URL.